bonny/WordPress-Simple-History/readme.txt

 - Changed: Remove "type" key from context detail table, because it's an old an unused column.

+- Changed: During a first install the plugin now creates a few less columns than before (some columns where left from version 1 of the plugin).

+- Changed: Don't show the "translate this plugin" metabox for any english talking locale.

+- Changed: Don't show the GitHub metabox.

 - Fixed: If the plugin is deleted (but why?!) then the context table is also removed now.

-- Changed: During a first install the plugin now creates a few less columns than before (some columns where left from version 1 of the plugin).

 - Behind the scenes: More unit tests!
 Hopefully more nasty things will get caught before releasing new versions of the plugin.